dasch-swiss/dsp-tools/docs/file-formats/excel2json.md

 ## The `json_header.xlsx`

 The header section can be filled out with the "json_header.xlsx" file.
-The file must be in the main folder, and the name must be an exact match.
+The file must be in the top level folder, and the name must be an exact match.

 It is recommended to use the [template](../assets/data_model_templates/json_header.xlsx).